openvinotoolkit/open_model_zoo/demos/README.md

 ## Demos that Support Pre-Trained Models

-> **NOTE:** Inference Engine HDDL plugin is available in [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution only.
+> **NOTE:** OpenVINO™ Inference Engine HDDL plugin is available in [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution only.

 You can download the [Intel pre-trained models](../models/intel/index.md) or [public pre-trained models](../models/public/index.md) using the OpenVINO [Model Downloader](../tools/model_tools/README.md).

 ## Build the Demo Applications

-To be able to build demos you need to source Inference Engine and OpenCV environment from a binary package which is available as [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution.
+To be able to build demos you need to source OpenVINO™ and OpenCV environment from a binary package which is available as [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution.
 Please run the following command before the demos build (assuming that the binary package was installed to `<INSTALL_DIR>`):

 ```sh